TyrfingMjolnir/TyrfingMjolnir/README.md

 apt install --reinstall pulseaudio
 ```
 this enabled `Fn + F1` to get out of involunetary mute.
 Now do yourself a favor and do not push the mute button on top of the numeric keypad ever again.
+On 2nd thought I have to do the reinstall above on evert reboot.
+I should never have had pushed that mute button in the first place.